kobeodb/emergency-detection/README.md

 training the classifiers and fall detector.
 Running the script contained inside each directory will start the training process of the classifier or detector if the necessary data is supplied.

-The repository does not include any data or model files for you, so you will need to provide your own datasets and pre-trained models to proceed.
+The repository does not include any data or model files for you, so you will need to provide your own datasets to train or use your own pre-trained models to proceed.
 You can also check the Bot Brigade MinIO bucket for weight files.